protospatial/NodeToCode/README.md

 ## 🔍 Why Node to Code?

 ### 💬 **Blueprint Communication Solved**
+- 🆕 Support for Claude 4, Gemini 2.5 Flash, & OpenAI's latest models
+- 🆕 Support for LM Studio -> [Quick Start Guide](https://github.com/protospatial/NodeToCode/wiki/LM-Studio-Quick-Start)
-- **🆕 Pseudocode Translation:** Convert Blueprints into universally understandable pseudocode
+- **Pseudocode Translation:** Convert Blueprints into universally understandable pseudocode
-- **🆕 Automatic Translation Saving:** Each translation is saved locally for easy archiving & sharing via chat or docs
+- **Automatic Translation Saving:** Each translation is saved locally for easy archiving & sharing via chat or docs
 - Share complete Blueprint logic as text in forums, chat, emails, or documentation
 - No more endless screenshot chains or lengthy meetings to explain systems
 - Perfect for remote teams, forum help requests, and collaborating with AI assistants